 In an ideal world, with daily routines and tricks like a tidy home in just one minute, and 10 ways to keep your home tidy, your house would always be spotless.
 But sometimes life gets in the way of your aspirations and goals, and your house ends up looking less than picture-perfect.

 That’s okay- until the next thing you know someone’s sending you a message to say that they’re passing by and would love to pop in for a coffee- oh and they’ll be there in 30 minutes.

-Now some people say that their guests can take them as they find them.
+Now some people might say that their guests can take them as they find them.
 I am not one of those people.
 I equate having an untidy house with not being 100% on top of everything, and would hate for people to visit and find my place a mess.

 So if you’re like me, rather than panic, here’s how you do a quick clean up when people are on the way.
 If you are on your own and do EVERYTHING it could take up to an hour, so go through the list in order.
-If someone else is in the house to help, this list will prove super helpful as instead of shrieking, “help me!” you can give your partner or child specific directions.
+If someone else is in the house to help, this list will prove super helpful as instead of shrieking, “Help me!” you can give your husband and / or child specific directions.

-It may seem counter-intuitive, but the first thing you do is make sure YOU look okay.
+It may seem counter-intuitive, but the first thing you do is to make sure YOU look okay.
 I live in my so-called comfy pants at home, which no-one really wants to see.
 So get changed, brush your hair and put some makeup on.
-That way, if you get nothing else done, it looks as though you’re not a slob, you just haven’t made cleaning your house a priority.
+That way, if you get nothing else done, it looks as though you’re not a slob – you just haven’t made cleaning your house a priority.

-First thing is to check the toilet that your guests are likely to use.
+Once you’re looking okay, check the toilet your guests are likely to use.
 Squirt toilet cleaner into the bowl and give the bowl a quick swish.
 It will not only look but smell clean.
 If you have boys in the house, check the underside of the toilet seat.

 Check there is sufficient toilet paper and that there is a clean hand-towel.

 Now it’s time to go to the other areas of the house.

 Shut the doors